T-the-G/ToiletSeatCloser/README.md

 - Use something cooler (and with less friction) than a two-stage planetary gear, such as a cycloidal drive, radial vector reducer, or split-ring compound planetary gear
 - Use prototyping boards instead of breadboards, for better cable management
 - Add a suction cup to the lever, to allow it to pull the lid back up, thus leaving only the seat down
+- Use KiCad instead of Fritzing for the electronics diagrams
+- Use the `uasyncio` library for a cleaner `main()` control loop